 Evolving conflicts and unrest are reshaping the Middle East rapidly.
 The U.S. will continue to have key national interests at stake in this region even as challenges outside it demand greater American attention.
 ISW Board Member General (Ret.)
 David H. Petraeus joined Maseh Zarif to share his views on a range of issues, including the state of ISIS post-Baghdadi, Iran’s regional campaigns, U.S. policy in the region, and the challenge of balancing among national security requirements globally.

 Episode 4: Are U.S. Partnerships Around the World in Jeopardy?
 (October 14, 2019)

 Maseh Zarif and ISW Director of Innovation and Tradecraft Colonel Ketti Davison (U.S. Army, Retired) discuss regional destabilization in the Middle East in the wake of the crises in Iraq and Syria.
-They further address how the U.S. withdrawal from Northeastern Syria will have grave consequences for the future of U.S. security operations and partnerships.
+They further address how the United States' withdrawal from Northeastern Syria will have grave consequences for the future of U.S. security operations and partnerships.

 Episode 3: Lt.
 Gen. (Ret.)
 Nagata Explains the Consequences of a U.S. Withdrawal from Syria (October 13, 2019)

 American forces in Northern Syria have begun a "deliberate withdrawal" as Turkish-backed forces continue to deepen their invasion of areas held by the U.S. partner force, the Kurdish-led Syrian Democratic Forces (SDF).
 Lieutenant General Michael Nagata (U.S. Army, retired), discusses the immediate and long-term implications of this retreat from Syria.
 LTG Nagata retired as the Director of Strategy at the National Counterterrorism (NCTC) after a long career in special operations.